The 10 Best Things to Do in Maggie Valley NC

 In addition to renting Jeeps, Slingshots, and UTVs, they also offer half- and full-day guided tours led by co-owner Bryan Hickman, who is part Cherokee and grew up in the area.

-Our wild UTV tour took us along hidden backroads and portions of the Blue Ridge Parkway, with lots of scenic stops and tales about Cherokee history and culture along the way.
+Our wild UTV tour took us along hidden backroads and portions of the Blue Ridge Parkway, with lots of scenic stops and tales about Cherokee culture and history along the way.

 Some of our favorite stops included the Thomas Divide Overlook, a gorgeous trout fishing stream in the Qualla Boundary (a.k.a.
 Cherokee Reservation), and spotting 8 Elk in the middle of the Oconaluftee River.